ravivyas84/nextjs-blog/posts/seperate-consumers-and-their-problems.md

 ---
-title: Seperate the consumers & their Problems
+title: Decouple Consumers from Their Issues
 date: "2024-05-01"

-slug: seperate-consumers-and-their-problems
+slug: decouple-consumers-and-their-issues

 tags: